-Across the University of Toronto, over 3,500 students participate in the Work Study Program every year!
+Across the University of Toronto, over 4000 students participate in the Work Study Program every year!
 Twice a year (fall-winter and summer), the Work Study Program offers paid, on-campus positions that provide you with an opportunity to deepen your knowledge, strengthen your skills and explore how your academic studies translate to career possibilities.
-All Work Study positions are Co-Curricular Record (CCR) recognized (see the CCR website to learn more).
+All Work Study positions are Co-Curricular Record (CCR) recognized.

 Why participate in the Work Study Program?

-To participate in the program, you must meet the following requirements:
+To participate in the Work Study Program, you must satisfy the following eligibility requirements:

-- Students doing a paid placement (e.g. co-op work term) already are NOT also eligible for Work Study
+- Students doing a placement (e.g., co-op work term) are ineligible for Work Study

-- Students registered in the Toronto School of Theology are NOT eligible for Work Study positions.
+- Students registered in the Toronto School of Theology are ineligible for Work Study